neelsmith/greeklib/apis.md

 # greeklib.js

 `greeklib.js` is a JavaScript library designed for working with citable texts in polytonic Ancient Greek.
-It provides tools for parsing and manipulating Greek text according to common scholarly conventions, particularly those related to CTS (Citable Text Services) URNs.
+It provides tools for tokenizing Greek text according to common scholarly conventions, identifying sentence structures based on token URNs, retrieving specific token sequences, and defining orthographic properties.
+The library heavily utilizes CTS (Citable Text Services) URNs.

 ## Table of Contents